MontanaFlossCo/Flint-Documentation/index.md

 ## Example projects

 You can find a sample application built with Flint in the [FlintDemo-iOS repository](https://github.com/MontanaFlossCo/FlintDemo-iOS).

-This project is a simple note-taking app with support for photo attachments, showing some patterns for using Flint in apps that use storyboards and some service components such as a data store.
+This project is a simple note-taking app with support for photo attachments, showing some patterns for using Flint in apps that use storyboards and service components such as a data store.
+It has rudimentary Handoff support, Spotlight search, Siri Suggestions and permissions checking provided by Flint.

 It includes a "Debug" button that will show you the various FlintUI debug tools.

 ## Community and Contributing